readium/lcp-specs/index.md

 The requirements and use-cases for the LCP technology have been expressed in 2012 and can still be found on the [IDPF website](http://idpf.org/epub-content-protection).

-More information about LCP is found on the [EDRLab web site](https://www.edrlab.org/readium-lcp/).
+More information about LCP is found on the [EDRLab web site](https://www.edrlab.org/readium-lcp/) and via email (contact at edrlab.org).

-Readium LCP is free from transaction costs.
-The only mandatory cost for using the DRM is a yearly certification fee for each server or client application supporting LCP.
-Please contact EDRLab for more information (contact at edrlab.org).